felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 you are not alone and that there is a way out.
 You can overcome any obstacle that stands in your way, and you can even have fun while doing it.
 You might rediscover yourself and the world around you like you never have before.
-All it takes is the willingness to fail and learn from our mistakes.
+All it takes is the willingness to fail and learn from  honest mistakes.
 And, perhaps, the urge to read a book or two.
 Or {{< n_books
 >}}.